 Resources for Success at Tech

-This one-credit class offers information and opportunities to examine the many options for potential majors and careers.
+This one-credit class offers opportunities to examine the many options for majors and potential careers.
 Activities in class will allow you to reflect on your own goals, talents, interests, and values.
-Experienced students from the many departments on campus will present on their majors, minors and concentrations, campus activities and career goals.
-You will gain strategies to promote your academic success at the university and interact with the University Career Center career-counseling professionals.
+Experienced students from the many departments on campus will present on their majors, minors, campus activities, internships, co-ops, study abroad experiences, and career goals.
+You will gain strategies to make important choices and to promote your academic success at the University.

 - Listen to students from diverse departments on campus talk about their major and career plans